-Did you know that July is the month of lotus blooms in DC?
-Last week, I wrote about my late-June stroll through the serene and beautiful Kenilworth Park and Aquatic Gardens, “where water and wind dance,” and the lotus ponds were just beginning their season.
+Did you know that July is the lotus season in DC?
+Last week, I wrote about my late-June stroll through the serene and beautiful Kenilworth Park and Aquatic Gardens, “where water and wind dance,” and the lotus ponds were just beginning their bloom.
 This weekend, I went back for the park’s Lotus and Water Lily Festival.
-Ponds upon ponds of lotuses in bloom are a sight to behold.
+Ponds upon ponds of lotus flowers are a sight to behold.

 It turns out that lotuses are superb nectar flowers: It was fun to watch an endless procession of bumblebees slide down the large pink petals of half-opened blossoms, still wet from last night’s rain, diving in with gusto.

 With August almost here, many blooms were already past their prime, about to begin another dramatic stage of being.
 The shape of the lotus seed pod is fascinating.

 I think I like the structured look of the seed pods against the giant leaves even more than the blooms:

 Underneath the leaves, life was bubbling away, with dragon flies, and water beetles, and frogs–an army of frogs, unseen mostly, but certainly heard!
 Once in a while, I was able to spot one, carefully camouflaged against the greenish water.